carlosedp/dcca-server-OTP/Readme.md

 # HELP diameter_errors Number of errors.
 ```

-The complete stack with the server application, Prometheus and Grafana can be built and started with:
+You can run the complete application stack with the DCCA server, Prometheus and Grafana on Docker containers with:

 ```sh
 make stack
 ```

-This will build the containers and start all applications.

 Prometheus will be accessible at <http://localhost:9090/metrics> and Grafana at <http://localhost:3000>.
 Login with "admin/admin" and load the dashboards from "Erlang/DCCA" folder.